raymondwcs/firebase/README.md

 ```
 git clone https://github.com/raymondwcs/firebase
 ```
-2. Open `public/index.html` in your Web browser
+2. Open `public/index.html` in your Web browser.

-You may notice that the **CALCULATE** button isn't working yet.
+The **CALCULATE** button isn't working yet.
 Let's fix this in Part 2!

 ## Part 2
-3. Insert the following line into the `handleSubmit(event)` function.
+3. Insert the following line, which calculates simple interest, into the `handleSubmit(event)` function.
 ```
 var i = this.state.principal * this.state.rate * this.state.time;
 ```
 4. Reload `public/index.html`.
 The **CALCULATE** button should be working now!

 ## Part 3
 5. Create a Google Firebase Project at the following URL.
 Name this project **interest**.
-Write down the **Project-ID**
+Write down the **Project-ID**.
 ```
 https://console.firebase.google.com
 ```
-6. Deploy your Web app to Google Firebase
+6. Deploy your Web app to Google Firebase.
 ```
 cd ~/firebase
 firebase login